Baylor vs. Creighton Predictions & Picks - NCAA Tournament Second Round

 Baylor Performance Insights

-- The Bears average 77.1 points per game (54th in college basketball) while giving up 69.8 per outing (167th in college basketball).
-They have a +239 scoring differential overall and outscore opponents by 7.3 points per game.
+- The Bears outscore opponents by 7.3 points per game (scoring 77.1 points per game to rank 54th in college basketball while giving up 69.8 per outing to rank 167th in college basketball) and have a +239 scoring differential overall.

 Creighton Performance Insights

-- The Bluejays outscore opponents by 8.2 points per game (posting 76.5 points per game, 62nd in college basketball, and conceding 68.3 per contest, 127th in college basketball) and have a +278 scoring differential.
+- The Bluejays put up 76.5 points per game (62nd in college basketball) while giving up 68.3 per contest (127th in college basketball).
+They have a +278 scoring differential and outscore opponents by 8.2 points per game.

-- Creighton wins the rebound battle by 3.7 boards on average.
-It collects 34.7 rebounds per game, 40th in college basketball, while its opponents grab 31.
+- Creighton prevails in the rebound battle by an average of 3.7 boards.
+It pulls down 34.7 rebounds per game (40th in college basketball) compared to its opponents' 31.

 - Creighton connects on 8.7 three-pointers per game (51st in college basketball) while shooting 35.5% from beyond the arc (101st in college basketball).
 It is making 2.4 more threes than its opponents, who drain 6.3 per game at 33.9%.